 3) The soil array is used to investigate the effect that diurnal temperature changes have on water movement through soil and how that water movement is affected by the presence of rocks on the soil surface.

-4) A second ESS-based micro-climate and soils monitoring system deployed in a botanical garden supports the study of the micro-climate and soil preferences of traditional and contemporary Nicaraguan crops of cultural, medicinal, and economic significance.
+4) A second ESS-based micro-climate and soils monitoring system deployed in a botanical garden supports the study of the micro-climate and soil preferences of traditional and contemporary Honduran crops of cultural, medicinal, and economic significance.

 5) Conducted a successful Soil Sensing Workshop to bring together experts in the field, the culmination being a proposal submitted to the NSF as well as a paper written for the journal BIOSCIENCE.